einzige/pose/readme.markdown

 Happy searching!  :)

-# Autocomplete support.
+# Autocomplete support

-Because the search index contains a list of all the words known to the search engine, you can use it to get data for autocompletion functionality.
-Pose provides a convenience method:
+Because the search index contains a list of all the words known to the search engine, it can provide data for autocompletion functionality through the following convenience method:

     # Returns an array of strings that start with 'cat'.
     autocomplete_words = Pose.autocomplete_words 'cat'